yaduit/test-repository/README.md

-# test-repository
+# Test-repository
-this is a test description
+This is a test description

+just checking git and github

 This is a new edit from my local computer